GoogleCloudPlatform/serverless-expeditions/cloud-function-looker-users/README.md

 1. Obtain a [Looker API3 Key](https://docs.looker.com/admin-options/settings/users#api3_keys)

 2. Follow [instruction here](https://cloud.google.com/functions/docs/quickstart-python) to create a new Google Cloud Function.
-For this example, we recommend allocating 256MB memory, and using Python 3.7
+For this example, we recommend allocating 256MB memory and using Python 3.7

-3. If using Google Sheet: Grant "Viewer" permission to the email address associated with the "Runtime service account" in Cloud Functions.
+3. In the Google Sheet that stores email addresses, grant "Viewer" permission to the email address associated with the "Runtime service account" of this Cloud Functions.
 The recommendation is to use the [Default App Engine Service Account](https://cloud.google.com/appengine/docs/standard/python/service-account) and share its email (`YOUR_PROJECT_ID@appspot.gserviceaccount.com`) to the Google Sheet

 4. Configure runtime environment variables using the Cloud Function UI: Edit > Configuration > Runtime, build, connections and security settings > Runtime environment variables.
 Alternatively, environment variables can be configured through the `os` module or a `.ini` file.
 Check [Configuring Looker Python SDK](https://github.com/looker-open-source/sdk-codegen/tree/main/python#configuring-the-sdk) for more information